turtler12/Muon/README.md

 # To replace the above, do the following:

-from muon import MuonWithAuxAdam
-# Find the hidden weights, which can be optimized by Muon
-hidden_weights = [p for p in model.body.parameters() if p.ndim >= 2]
+from muon import MuonWithAuxAdam hidden_weights = [p for p in model.body.parameters() if p.ndim >= 2]
-# Everything else will be optimized by AdamW
 hidden_gains_biases = [p for p in model.body.parameters() if p.ndim < 2]
 exterior_weights = [*model.head.parameters(), *model.embed.parameters()])
-# Create the optimizer
 param_groups = [
     dict(params=hidden_weights, use_muon=True,
          lr=0.02, weight_decay=0.01),